connorjclark/hoten.cc/blog/_posts/2017-07-13-a-gentle-introduction-to-asp.md

 ---
-title: "Solve logic grid puzzles with answer set programming"
+title: "A gentle introduction to answer set programming"
 excerpt: "ASP is, in short, a programming paradigm that solves combinatoric problems given a set of rules.
 Users of Prolog will recognize the syntax and logic involved, but for everyone else, oh boy, *you got some learnin' to do*."
 ---